alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 There are several terms when we talk about ML.
 Datasets registered for ML process, experiments for already trained sets, pipelines for training workflows etc.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/7.JPG?raw=true)

-In ML DevOps session, pipelines and pipeline endpoints(for result set) were mainly presented out of several terms in machine learning development lifecycle.
+In ML DevOps session, pipelines and pipeline endpoints(for result set) were mainly delivered out of several terms in machine learning development lifecycle.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/6.JPG?raw=true)

 In general ML development cycles, we have following process.